acolombo11/unified-remote-custom/README.md

 # unified-remote-custom

+Unified Remote is an app to turn your smartphone into a wireless universal remote control for your computer.

 These are my custom remotes made to suit my own needs and devices.
-They are only for Windows and they require a device with an IR blaster for full functionality.
+I made them to work on Windows servers and they require a device with an IR blaster for full functionality.
 They are not guaranteed to work on other systems.

-**Check out these Unified Remote links for more information:**
+**Check out these Unified Remote links for more information/help to make your own:**

 * [Website](http://www.unifiedremote.com/)
 * [Github](https://github.com/unifiedremote)